ART.46 GRADING/SCORING METHOD

 ART.47 MODALITY, CRITERIA AND SCORING (OUT OF 70 POINTS)

-All Dance International divides the SPECIFIC TECHNIQUE into two items: CORRECT MODALITY (from 1 to 10 points) and TECHNICAL LEVEL (from 1 to 10 points), which added together will give a total of over 20 points.
+All Dance International divides the SPECIFIC TECHNIQUE into 2 items: CORRECT MODALITY (from 1 to 10 points) and TECHNICAL LEVEL (from 1 to 10 points), which are added together and will give a total of over 20 points.

 47.1.1 CORRECT MODALITY: All Dance International will grades as CORRECT MODALITY the use of the specific technique in which the performance was registered.

 47.1.2 TECHNICAL LEVEL: All Dance International will grades the entire artistic process on TECHNICAL LEVEL from the beginning of the choreography, transition and completion of the performance.